monk-io/docs/docs/persistent-storage.md

 The `path` tells Monk where to mount the volume on **host** meaning that the instance with this volume attached will see the persistent volume under the path specified here.
 In this case, the host will mount the volume in `/tmp/important-data`.

 Since we have the volume defined, now it's time to mount it inside the container.
-Let's extend the template again:
+Let's extend the Kit again:

 ```yaml title="database.yaml" linenums="1"
 namespace: guides